sguox002/leetcode/leetcode-all.md

 backtracking problem generally finds all sets required.
 It can also be used for counting. generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out.

+<<-996	Number of Squareful Arrays    		47.5%	Hard
+given an array, it is squareful if every adjacent pair sum is a square number. return number of permutation of A is squareful.
+- for each number, find all its paired numbers.
+- each number may have duplicate, using hashmap to count for it.
+- backtracking:
+->>

 <<-1079	Letter Tile Possibilities    		75.6%	Medium
 given a list of letters, return number of different string can form.